svalkiers/clusTCR/docs/importing/index.md

 metarepertoire = metarepertoire_cdr3('immuneACCESS_file_directory/', format='immuneaccess', n_sequences=10**6)
 ```

-This will return a list of unique CDR3 sequences sampled from repertoires in the specified directory.
+This will return a list of (1 million) unique CDR3 sequences sampled from repertoires in the specified directory.